 Lists are a little special, since you have to define the items in the list.
-When you click a list in the left side of the dialog, you can define the items of the list in the panel to the right by clicking Add Item ( $\clubsuit$ ) (see figure 8.3).
+When you choose to add the list attribute in the left side of the dialog, you can define the items of the list in the panel to the right by clicking Add Item ( $\clubsuit$ ) (see figure 8.3).